 How To Take Care Of Yourself

-Get them help and take care of yourself: Don’t be afraid to get your loved one the help they might need.
-The Lifeline is always here to talk or chat, both for crisis intervention and to support allies.
+Be a support and take care of yourself.
+Being a support for your loved one who attempted suicide can bring up your own feelings.
+The Lifeline is always here to talk or chat, both for crisis intervention and to support allies and family.
 Helping a loved one through a crisis is never easy.
-You might want to talk about your feelings with another friend or a counselor.
+Seeking out your own support from your own safe people or counselor can be helpful.

 Terry Wise survived a suicide attempt in her thirties and has since become a well-known author and speaker.